TabbyML/tabby/website/blog/2024-01-24-running-tabby-locally-with-rocm/index.md

 tags: [deployment]
 ---

-> [!WARNING]
+:::warning

-> Tabby's ROCm support is currently only in our [nightly builds](https://github.com/TabbyML/tabby/releases/tag/nightly).
+Tabby's ROCm support is currently only in our [nightly builds](https://github.com/TabbyML/tabby/releases/tag/nightly).
 It will become stable in version 0.8.

 For those using (compatible) **AMD** graphics cards, you can now run Tabby locally with GPU acceleration using AMD's ROCm toolkit! 🎉